We recieved some great feedback from last years National Student Survey.

-• the strong application of theory to practice
+• strong application of theory to practice

 In relation to your academic experience, we are: